Free job training programs in Maryland.

 If you need help in finding employment, gaining news skills, or increasing your income, then the One-Stop Career Centers in Maryland offer several resources to the public.
 Additional details on them are below.

 Computer resource labs are located on site.
-They provide clients with free internet access.
+They provide clients with free internet access or even computers or laptops.
 The centers have set up computer workstations with Microsoft Office Software as well as fax machines, printers, and resume paper.
 These tools are available for clients to use.
-Also access the Maryland Workforce Exchange online job bank at a lab.
+Also access the Maryland Workforce Exchange online job bank at a lab to find resource such as free laptops for low income people.

 Counselors are available at most locations.
 You can meet to discuss your personal job search strategies, employment referral and placement and learn about other workforce services.
 Discuss your current resume (or create one) with Certified Professional Resume Writers.
 Clients can also use tools to prepare their own resume using programs such as Microsoft Word.
 Utilize the state’s Virtual Training Center (VTC), which is an online computer and software training for individuals and local businesses too.
 The disabled can use auxiliary aids and services for their needs.